cloudflare/workers-sdk/CONTRIBUTING.md

 "wrangler": patch
 ---

-fix: replace the word "deploy" with "publish" everywhere.
+fix: replace the word "publish" with "deploy" everywhere.

 We should be consistent with the word that describes how we get a worker to the edge.
-The command is `publish`, so let's use that everywhere.
+The command is `deploy`, so let's use that everywhere.
 ```

 ### Types of changes